 The target is for financial preparedness to amount to a minimum of 25% of the SAS Group's fixed costs.
 The financial preparedness equals cash and cash equivalents plus total unutilized credit facilities.
 As of October 31, 2023, financial preparedness amounted to MSEK 10,052 (12,501), with cash and cash equivalents amounting to MSEK 6,160 (8,654) and unutilized credit facilities with maturities longer than three months totaling MSEK 3,892 (3,847) or 60% (60) of the Group's fixed costs.
-The SAS Group's cash and cash equivalents are held in instruments with good liquidity or short maturity with a credit rating of no lower than A3/P-1 according to Standard & Poor's.
+The SAS Group's cash and cash equivalents are held in instruments with good liquidity or short maturity with a credit rating of no lower than A3/P-1 according to Moody's or A-/A-1 according to Standard & Poor's.